Behaviour Policy

 • That there is a view that the sanction may encourage acceptable behaviour or act as a disincentive to unacceptable behaviour;

-• The child understands the relevance of the sanction.
+• The pupil understands the relevance of the sanction.

 Examples of possible sanctions are as follows (this list is neither hierarchical nor exclusive) however they are to be used as a last resort within a positive environment: